-I love to get email from people like this true American.
+I love to get emails from people like this true American.
 A member of both the military and law enforcement, he is seeking to improve his fitness level in a way that will not affect previous injuries.
-He writes:

 "My main issue right now is that I work 10-14 hour days with my civilian job, so I need to maximize my training time.
 I have a training program from an experienced trainer and some programs from experienced guys from my SF unit, but I'm having issues tying it all together with my schedule."

 You sound like me.
 At 38, I, too, am feeling the pains of hard landings from jumping/sports injuries in high school and college.
 Fitting fitness into your schedule is the dilemma I see.
 It is tough after long hours to find a gym and work out.
 If possible, you should do something prior to going to work.
 I think pre-work would be the best time to fit workouts into your day (even if it means 45-60 minutes of less sleep).

 1. Get your cardio done first thing in the morning.
 Depending on your rehab timing, you should build up to running by adding in non-impact aerobics first, like biking, rowing, swimming and (when you can) running and walking a bit.
 Finally, after a few weeks, you can build up to full running for 1-3 miles as each week progresses respectively.
 Then, when healthy and able to run, build up to ruck marches of various weights.
 Check out my article "How to Prevent Running Injuries."